adncllng/vmock/src/pages/news/en/tune-in-takeover-4-is-out.md

 description: >-
-  For their last Takeover of the season, Destiny, Isha, Mei, Sanaa, Sasha, Shayah, and Talayah, along with artist Veronica Mockler, discuss stereotypes, colonialism, and the multiple traits that make up one's identity as 'THEY SPILL THA TEA'.
+  For their last Takeover of the season, Destiny, Isha, Mei, Sanaa, Sasha, Shayah, and Talayah, along with artist Veronica Mockler, discuss stereotypes, colonialism, and the intersection of material experiences as 'THEY SPILL THE TEA'.
 ---
 .